Jimmyangzl/vive_vr_tracking_ros2/README.md

 ```
 ros2 run vr_tracking tracker_pub
 ```
+Notice: Please follow the instruction shown in the terminal and hold the the tracker still before the frame calibration is done!
+When you see `left/right frame calibrated`, you can move the tracker.
 ## Customize arguments
 The arguments that can be customized are defined in the config file `/src/vr_tracking/config/config.yaml`.
 There are two ways to configure them.
 1. Directly change the arguments in config file.